 The following season, Burrow became one of the best quarterbacks in the history of the conference and heard his name called at the 2019 Heisman Trophy ceremony in New York, becoming the second Heisman winner in school history after Billy Cannon in 1959.

 Through 13 games, Burrow passed for 4,715 yards, 48 passing touchdowns and just six interceptions.
 He finished with more than 5,000 yards and an FBS-record 65 touchdowns.

 Not only are those numbers extremely impressive because LSU doesn’t run an air raid offense in which he attempts over 50 passes per game, it came against some of the best competition in the country in the SEC West.

 Burrow set conference and school records for passing yards, touchdowns, and completion percentage.

-The number I am most impressed with from Burrow is his completion percentage at 77.9 percent, over a full percent higher than the NCAA single-season record by Colt McCoy (76.7%) in 2008.
+The number I am most impressed with from Burrow is his completion percentage at 76.3 percent, which ranked second all-time behind the NCAA single-season record by Colt McCoy (76.7%) in 2008.
 That comes from a combination of offensive play-calling, receivers getting open and rarely dropping passes, and the precision passing of an extremely talented quarterback.